remix-run/remix-website/data/posts/remix-vs-next.md

 ## Unhandled Errors

-What happens when the the "add to cart" backend handler throws an error?
+What happens when the "add to cart" backend handler throws an error?
 Here we block requests to the routes that add items to the cart to see what happens.

 <figcaption>Next.js Failed POST</figcaption>